chrisburnell/chrisburnell.com/README.md

 #### The source code for [chrisburnell.com](http://chrisburnell.com).

-If you have any questions, please don’t hesitate to get in touch&mdash;via [twitter](http://twitter.com/iamchrisburnell) or email.
+My website doubles as a blog and as a playground for me to perfect the code that comprises the site and to experiment with new methodologies and technologies.
+You may find that things change quite drastically or strangely over time; this is because I am always trying to learn new things and encorporate them into my site or this Github repository.
+If you have any questions or suggestions, please don’t hesitate to get in touch&mdash;via [twitter](http://twitter.com/iamchrisburnell) or email&mdash;or open a new issue to report bugs or suggestions.

 ## Development
 - [Github Pages](http://pages.github.com)